flexiblepower/fpai-documentation/SettingUpYourIDE.md

 For more information see [http://www.eclipse.org](http://www.eclipse.org "Eclipse website").

 ## Installing Git
 There are several ways can use Git.
 You could use the GitHub Desktop Client ([Windows](https://windows.github.com) or [Mac OS X](https://mac.github.com)), Git from command line (Git Bash) or the [Eclipse EGit plug-in](http://www.eclipse.org/egit/).
 In this tutorial we will assume you use Git Bash.
-GitHub provides an [excellent guide](https://help.github.com/articles/set-up-git) on installing and using it.
+You can download it for your platform on [http://git-scm.com/downloads](http://git-scm.com/downloads) (or use the package manager for your Operating System).

 For more details on using Git we recommend reading the [Git Pro book](http://git-scm.com/book).
 You can read it online for free.

 ## Checking out the example repository
+TODO

 ## Installing Bndtools

+TODO

 The Eclipse plugin for bnd, called bndtools, can be obtained from the Eclipse Marketplace (Help → Eclipse Marketplace…), see Figure 2.
 During installation you will get a warning complaining about unsigned content.
 You may ignore that warning.
 After installation, restart Eclipse.